WomenWhoCodeNYC/Resources/career-resources.md

 # Networking

 Networking is the best way to get your foot in the door.
-If you did CS at college or in a boot camp, you can use your schools network to find a job.
-If you're self taught, you're going to have to buid your own.
+If you did CS at college or in a boot camp, you can use your school's network to find a job.
+If you're self taught, you're going to have to build your own.
+Checkout the [WWCodeNYC Community Resources](https://github.com/WomenWhoCodeNYC/Resources/blob/master/community-resources.md) page to find a list of global and local organizations.
 - Ask your programmer friends and aquaintences if they know anyone that's hiring, or if they can forward you their recruiter spam.
 - Meetups are a good place to meet people, though many of the attendees may be just starting out and building their own networks.
 - Work on an open source project and get to know developers that way.